 Opposite our camp in a hollowed tree trunk, a family of Cockatoo's kept us entertained with their antics in and around the nest.

 The days were a comfortable 30 degrees and our few days at Harriet's Creek quickly turned into a week, during which time we grilled other travelers who stopped about their Kakadu experience, and which places were worth visiting.
 There are seven areas in all with many kilometers in between and often with many more kilometers to walk once reaching the place, so planning and fuel was of paramount importance.
-It was the need of fuel for the adventure which moved us on 30 kilometers to the Mary River roadhouse, were we could also safely leave our van.
+It was the need of fuel for the adventure which moved us on 30 kilometers to the Kakadu is a living cultural landscape, generations of Bininj and Mungguy people have cared for this country for tens of thousand of years, it is their cultural obligation to look after and cleanup the land, a duty handed down from generation to generation.

 There are six seasons in Kakadu and signs in nature tell them of the time to burn, a time when minimal harm would be done but huge benefits would be gained.
 Using this traditional land burning practice, the landscape has flourished and is a testimony to its success with abundant life.